I enjoy researching and writing about history, politics, and governments

-Ireland during 1729, as described by the Irish writer Jonathan Swift in his essay “A Modest Proposal,” epitomized poverty in both its cities and in the country.
+Ireland during 1729, as described by the Irish writer Jonathan Swift in his essay “A Modest Proposal,” epitomized poverty in both its cities and rural regions.
 Ireland at this time was in the middle of the Penal Law era, which started in 1691 and would continue until 1760.
 The Penal Laws were discriminatory laws passed by the ruling British Parliament in an effort to make it increasingly difficult to practice Catholicism in the hope that the Catholics in Ireland would give up on their faith and convert to Anglicanism, the official state religion of England.
 Several provisions of the Penal Laws specifically aimed to severely restrict Irish Catholics’ access to wealth, as the laws prohibited important assets such as land and healthy horses from being owned by Catholics.

 Swift’s satirical essay serves to demonstrate how Ireland’s poverty under England’s Penal Law system has forced many of the Irish people to accept and commit otherwise repulsive feats in order to survive.
-The Irish poor has growth with such familiarity with extreme poverty without any alternative that they lose their human dignity.
+The Irish poor have such familiarity with extreme poverty without any alternative that they lose their human dignity.
 Although Swift’s proposal is intentionally too radical to be taken seriously, his descriptions of Irish poverty, using statistical data, estimates and calculations to convey the shortage of resources, are contrarily not hyperbolic.
-Rather, Swift attempts to show that the economic situation in Ireland is so poor that the Irish people are beginning to acclimate themselves to immoral stances, as to provoke reform and relief from Parliament, as well as outrage from the public.
+Rather, Swift attempts to show that the economic situation in Ireland is so poor that the Irish people are beginning to acclimate themselves to immoral stances, as to provoke reform and relief from Parliament as well as outrage from the public.

 In the essay, Swift fittingly takes the perspective of a Protestant who looks down upon the Catholics, listing several benefits to Ireland’s landowning Protestant population upon his proposal’s acceptance.
 The list, however, ignores the effects of the proposal on the general Irish population.
 In doing so, Swift attempts to prompt Ireland’s landowning Protestant population to reflect upon the morality of their own actions toward the Irish poor and how they may be mistreated.